HSE National Breastfeeding Week: Expert help for every step of the way

 The HSE has recruited 20 additional infant feeding/lactation posts within nursing and midwifery services to support breastfeeding parents.

-Tomorrow, (Saturday, October 1, 2022) HSE National Breastfeeding Week begins, encouraging parents to take up free expert help and celebrating rising breastfeeding rates in Ireland.
+As HSE National Breastfeeding Week begins, parents are being encouraged to take up free expert help and celebrating rising breastfeeding rates in Ireland.

 The HSE announced a 5% increase in the number of babies breastfed at the first public health nurse visit between 2019 and 2021, a rise to 59%.
 The theme of this year’s HSE National Breastfeeding Week is Expert Help for Every Step of the Way.